Why do we receive light from stars? How do we analyse this

 obtained by using an instrument called a spectrometer, is called the

-Its just like the emission spectrum line pattern because the
+The spectra pattern is just like the emission spectrum line pattern because the

 frequencies involved are identical, BUT no colour!

 In the diagram, I've tried to